-But, that success was incredibly dependent on the millions of international visitors that filled up the Seminyak streets, and both Ginger Moon and Jackson Lily’s have remained shut for 8 months.
+But, that success was incredibly dependent on the millions of international visitors that filled up the Seminyak streets, and both Ginger Moon and Jackson Lily’s have remained shut ever since.

 “Yet again, Bali finds itself in a crisis situation,” shares Dean.
 “This pandemic has reaped havoc amongst families and communities, as well as costing the economy billions of dollars.”
 While Dean normally employs 130 staff over his two venues, he says he has now had to cut back to a core of 50 – even then Dean has found it difficult to keep up the well-being and morale of his staff and their families.

 “I found myself sitting amongst the chaos wondering what I could do,” he admits.
 “So I thought I would make my staff active by providing a project that we could all get involved in.
 We began collecting favourite family recipes that have been handed down through the generations of their families and then we expanded to ask local Warung [traditional eateries] cooks for theirs.”

 Working within his and his team’s expertise – i.e. food! – the result is a beautiful, large hardcover cookbook.
 However, this isn’t an ordinary list of recipes, the cookbook incorporates the very essence of Bali, sharing stories of the island’s communities and families, with local recipes and even a collection of favourite recipes from both the restaurants.
 Flavourful secrets, passed down through the generations, are revealed!